-- 2 players get 14 tiles each (It may be stipulated before the start of the game that 7 tiles are used and the rest stay in the boneyard to be drawn when needed)
+- 2 players get 14 bones each (It may be stipulated before the start of the game that 7 bones are used and the rest stay in the boneyard to be drawn when needed)

-- 3 players get 9 tiles each (double blank is taken out)
+- 3 players get 9 bones each (double blank is taken out)